Joe Don Baker: Lancer

-Walking Tall
+Walking Tall and stardom

-His breakthrough came with the 1973 film Walking Tall, directed by Phil Karlson.
-He starred in the filmmaker's final work, Framed, two years later.
+In 1973, Baker had his breakthrough playing sheriff Buford Pusser in the biographical vigilante action film Walking Tall, directed by Phil Karlson.
 Released in February as a regional exploitation picture, Walking Tall connected with audiences and became an unexpected hit, circulating for national distribution with a new TV ad campaign using the slogan, "When was the last time you stood up and applauded a movie?"
 The film eventually earned $23 million at the box office.
 His performance was praised by influential film critic Pauline Kael, but he decided not to star in the sequel.

 Later that year, his work in Charley Varrick helped solidify Baker's reputation.
-He also co-starred with Robert Duvall in the 1973 crime film The Outfit and starred in the 1974 adventure film Golden Needles.
-In 1977 he had leading roles in Checkered Flag or Crash opposite Susan Sarandon and The Shadow of Chikara with Ted Neeley and Sondra Locke.
+He also co-starred with Robert Duvall in the 1973 crime film The Outfit.

+He starred in the 1974 adventure film Golden Needles.
+In 1977, he had leading roles in Checkered Flag or Crash opposite Susan Sarandon and Larry Hagman as well as The Shadow of Chikara with Ted Neeley and Sondra Locke.

+In 1975, he starred in Phil Karlson's Framed, the final film of Karlson's Hollywood career.

-On April 10 1978, the two part television program To Kill a Cop premiered.
-In it Baker is paired with Louis Gossett Jr. as police detective.
+On April 10, 1978, the two-part television program To Kill a Cop premiered.
+In it Baker was paired with Louis Gossett Jr. as a police detective, Eischied, which led to a TV series with the same character the following year.
 Baker co-starred with Karen Black in the miniseries Power (1980), a scarcely-disguised story of labor leader Jimmy Hoffa.

 Baker played the Whammer, a baseball player modeled on Babe Ruth, in the 1984 baseball drama The Natural, which starred Robert Redford.
 In 1985, he portrayed the corrupt Chief Jerry Karlin in Fletch.
 In the UK, he played CIA agent Darius Jedburgh in the BBC Television drama serial Edge of Darkness.
 He was nominated for Best Actor by the British Academy Television Awards, losing to his co-star Bob Peck.
 Martin Scorsese directed him as a private detective in the 1991 remake of Cape Fear, hired by protagonist Sam Bowden (Nick Nolte) to protect his family from psychopathic ex-convict Max Cady (Robert De Niro).

 Baker received the Distinguished Alumni Award from the University of North Texas in 1994.

 While actor Carroll O'Connor was undergoing coronary bypass surgery, Baker took his place on the television series In the Heat of the Night.
 Baker appeared as Captain Tom Dugan, a retired police captain who substituted while O'Connor's character was away at a police convention.
 More recently, he appeared in Joe Dirt, The Dukes of Hazzard, and Strange Wilderness.